idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 this initial investment every new evaluation for a new parameter sample involves the summation and scaling of small dense matrices, which is of low computational cost.

+## Note on parallelism

+As of now, the training phase is implemented in a semi-parallel manner.
+This means that the snapshot generation, correlation matrix generation, base generation and the computation of the reduced operators are all executed in parallel.
+However, the eigenvalues and eigenvectors of the correlation matrices are obtained in serial.
+Therefore, this phase may experience considerable slowdown when the number of snapshots is large (above ~2000).

 ## Example Input File Syntax

 To get the snapshots, four essential blocks have to be added the main input file.